Nolanrulesroblox/Android-Webview-FIX-March-2021/README.md

 ```
 Step 1.
 Pull down to where you see your notification bar.
 Step 2.
 Press the Gear Icon (should open up a new window)
 Step 3.
-Search "Andriod System Webview" and Press it
+Search "Android System Webview" and Press it
 Step 4.
 Press "Uninstall" or it may show as "Disable"*
 *if it is Greyed out, check Option #2
 Step 5.
 Restart your phone.
 Test any App that was Broken Before.